 Dealing with Dirt and Chalk

 Airborne dirt can accumulate on paint and discolor it, Dirt can then become a fertile ground for and a source of food for mildew.
 Chalky pigment can be released from paint as it weathers, resulting in fading of colors and unsightly rundown.
 Both dirt and chalk can be removed by scrubbing or power washing.

 - Scrubbing is best done with a mild detergent and a scrub brush, followed by thorough rinsing.
 Harsh, alkaline cleaners, such as TSP, can reduce gloss of alkyd paints as well as of some latex paints

 - Power washing is a quick way to put a shine on your house at a fraction of the cost of repainting.
 If power washing, use care to not lift paint or to damage the substrate.
 It is an aggressive cleaning method and should not be used more then 1-2 times per year

 It is important to check for this condition of exterior paint in order to catch failures early, and thus minimize subsequent greater paint failures and make re?paints more cost effective.
 Check the paint closely for cracking and peeling, and repair immediately.

-- Check for cracks around doors, windows and trim; fill with good quality caulking compounds
+- Check for open joints around doors, windows and trim; fill with good quality caulking compounds

 - Peeling often start on caps, window sills and surfaces painted in darker colors; scrape and sand off the loose material, spot prime then touch up